Inbibo/adonisfx_docs/docs/licensing.md

 > - This activation mode requires access to the internet for activating licenses.
 > - For deactivating licenses to switch to a different machine, please contact support.

+### Batch

+Whenever activating AdonisFX for the first time for a specific DCC in batch mode, a product key has to be registered previously.
+Activating batch mode requires the use of an executable that eases the activation process of the product.

+To activate AdonisFX in Node-Locked Batch mode:

+  1. Go to `AdonisFX/bin` in the AdonisFX installation folder.
+  2. Run `ActivateBatch`.
+  3. Enter the `PRODUCT KEY`.
+  4. AdonisFX is activated and ready to be used.

 ### Trial

 AdonisFX allows the user to use the product for **30 days** in Node-Locked Interactive mode.
 This means that the trial can be used using the graphical interface for one single machine at a time.
 The trial period requires activation which can be handled in an online or offline way.